KrishnaRao1/nba_draft_model_2026/README.md

 Any draft model trying to compete with NBA front offices is starting from a deficit.
 Being honest about what this one can and can't do:

 - **No defensive signal beyond DBPM.** DBPM is noisy and box-score driven.
-No stocks-adjusted rate, no on/off, no opponent quality of competition.
 A defense-first wing is systematically undervalued here.
-- **No shot diet.** Rim rate, 3PA rate, free throw rate, off-the-dribble vs. catch-and-shoot — all missing.
-A high-TS spot-up shooter looks identical to a high-TS shot creator in this model.
-They are not the same NBA bet.
-- **Weights are hand-tuned**, not learned from NBA outcomes.
-A proper next step would be training a gradient-boosted classifier on `made_nba`, `became_rotation`, or `career_bpm` and comparing the learned feature importances against the priors here.
+- **A proper next step would be training a gradient-boosted classifier on `made_nba`, `became_rotation`, or `career_bpm` and comparing the learned feature importances against the priors here.
-- **No historical validation yet.** The model has not been backtested against actual NBA outcomes.
-The 814-player historical pool is sitting right there — pairing it with hoopR career data and computing correlation between college energy and NBA BPM is the obvious next step.
 - **Age is estimated, not actual.** Class year (Fr/So/Jr/Sr/Gr) maps to 18/19/20/21/22.
 A 19-year-old freshman and a 17-year-old freshman look identical to the model.
 International prospects with unusual paths are most affected.
-- **Top-1 nearest neighbor is a thin comp.** Top-5 with similarity scores would be more honest.
-Showing whether each comp made the NBA, became a rotation player, or busted would be more useful still.
-- **Conference strength is binary.** SEC/B12/B10/BE/Duke = 10, everything else = 5.
-KenPom or Torvik conference adjustments would be a clear upgrade.

 ---